qwefgh90/ng-terminal/README.md

 #### Control sequences

 Control sequences is a programing interface to control terminal emulators.
-There are few implemented functions to return sequences including moving the cursor.
+There are functions to return control sequences in a class of `FunctionUsingCSI`.

 ```typescript
     import { FunctionsUsingCSI } from 'ng-terminal';